Aanandham: Plot

 Later, they start a rice mill.
 Thirupathi learns of Kannan's love towards Viji and goes to meet Thavasi with a marriage proposal.
 Thavasi agrees for the wedding, but on a condition that Kannan should stay along with Viji in his home as he does not want to send his daughter to another home after wedding.
 Thirupathi agrees to the condition but does not inform this to Kannan as he will not agree.
-On the day of marriage, everyone insults Bharathi for not having a child for many years and everyone learns this except Kannan and leaves the house and Kannan learns of the condition, cancels the wedding, and comes back to his home to meet his family members.
+On the day of the engagement, everyone insults Bharathi for not having a child for many years.
+The family all leave during the ceremony.
+Renuka and Madhavan's daughter tells Kannan of the condition; he cancels the wedding, and comes back to his home to meet his family members.
 Following him, Viji also comes, asking him to marry her against her father's wishes.

-Thirupathi convinces the couple that if they get married without Thavasi's permission, then it will be a big blow to Thavasi's status in society, and they should not be the reason behind that.
-He also convinces Viji to leave to her home immediately before anyone could know about this.
-When they step out of the home, they see Thavasi with a group of men to attack Thirupathi's family.
-But he has overheard Thirupathi's conversation with Viji, realises his good nature, and agrees for their wedding.
+Thirupathi convinces the couple that if they get married without Thavasi's permission, then it will be a big blow to Thavasi's status in society and they should not be the reason behind that.
+He also convinces Viji to return to her home immediately before anyone could know about this.
+When they step out of the home, they see Thavasi with a mob of men, whom were prepared to attack Thirupathi's family.
+Since Tavasi overheard Thirupathi's conversation with Viji, realises his good nature, and agrees for their wedding.

 Finally, Kannan and Viji get married happily, and Viji lives along with everyone in a joint family in Thirupathi's home.